Rakibulhasan777/Image-Caption-Generator-using-CNN-LSTM-Encoder-Decoder-Architecture-/README.md

 Kaggle: Image Caption Generator using CNN–LSTM (Flickr8k Dataset)

 Paper: Show and Tell: A Neural Image Caption Generator (Vinyals et al., 2015)

+## License

+This project is licensed under the [MIT License](./LICENSE) © 2025 Rakibul Hasan.
+Feel free to use and modify the code for educational and research purposes, with proper attribution.